RandalRoot/CloudBeesDemo/docs/index.md

 _Figure 4.
 The Python installation on Mac OS_

-**_Important:_** Restarting your Mac is recommend after the installation and may be required on some computers.
+**_Important:_** Restarting your Mac is recommended after the installation and may be required on some computers.

 ## Demonstration
 In this demonstration, we will walk through the process of installing Python on a Windows computer.
 You are encouraged to follow along if you would like.
 Though this demo will be on Windows, you can follow on a Mac, but remember that you may have to restart your computer and log back into the session.